christophhart/hise_documentation/Tutorial3.md

 Set the wet amount of the reverb to 100% (we'll be controlling the reverb level with the gain parameter from the SimpleGain effect.
 You can leave the other parameters alone (the rest will get implemented when we build the interface in the next chapter).

+In the next chapter we'll build the interface for the instrument.
+But before we do this, let's rename all modules we'll be addressing from the interface to make it more clear:

+1. Rename the Simple Gain module to "ReverbSendGain"
+2. Rename the Sampler module to "Musicbox Samples"
+3. Rename the Sine Wave Generator to "Ring Off Sound"

-Before we continue, let's save the patch.
+As last step, let's save the patch.
 Basically there are two file types: .hip files which are a binary format or XML files.
 If you want to use a version control system, I'd highly recommend using the latter one, but for now we are good with the .hip type.
 Rename the Master Chain to "MusicBox" and choose **File->Save**.
 It will store a .hip file in the `Presets` subfolder of the project.